 “The Iraqi Parliament’s National Security and Defense Committee has access to the photos of both planes that are British and have crashed while they were carrying weapons for the ISIL,” al-Zameli said.

-Posted by GPD on September 9, 2015, With 7000 Reads Filed under Military.
+Posted by GPD on September 9, 2015, With 7012 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.